ssheikholeslami/ssheikholeslami.github.io/_pages/about.md

 ---
 Hi there!
 I’m Sina Sheikholeslami, and I do research in machine learning systems and applications of machine learning and deep learning in various domains.

-# Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.